 I think for a lot of families, ours included, holiday celebrations center around food.
-I know there is a whole push to not tie your emotions to food and to view food as only fuel, but I personally feel like that’s a load of baloney.
-I think ignoring the emotional component of food is just as dangerous as downing three boxes of Twinkies after a bad day at work.
+There is a whole push right now to not tie your emotions to food and to view food as only fuel, but I personally feel like that’s a load of baloney.
+I think ignoring the emotional component of food is just as unhealthy as downing three boxes of Twinkies after a bad day at work.
 Food is inherently emotional.
 And ignoring that is just setting yourself up for an unhealthy relationship with food.

 I have a half-gallon-sized Mason jar of this stuff just hanging out in my fridge for whenever I get a hankering for eggnog (or want to use eggnog in a holiday recipe, which happens all the time).
 I’ll probably still pick up some “regular” nog for my holiday guests, because while this stuff is incredibly delicious, it still tastes like coconut.
 That’s not a problem for a coconut-lover like me, but it’s not exactly traditional.